rlite/rlite/README.md

 Non-blocking accept is also possible, since the control file descriptor can be set in non-blocking mode and passed to poll/select.
 The control file descriptor becomes readable when there is a pending flow allocation request ready to be accepted.
-Also the server-side analysis, summarized in Figure 4, uncovers some capabilities of the RINA API that are not possible with the socket API:
+Also the server-side analysis, summarized in the figure abovev, uncovers some capabilities of the RINA API that are not possible with the socket API:
  * When the `RINA_F_NOWAIT` flag is passed to `rina_flow_accept`, the application can decide whether to accept or deny the flow allocation request, possibly taking into account the flow QoS, the remote application name and the server internal state.
 The verdict is